ryouchinsa/ryouchinsa.github.io/export/README.md

 # Export Create ML JSON file
 Annotation files are exported as an [Create ML JSON file](https://developer.apple.com/videos/play/wwdc2019/424/).
-Put training images and the JSON file into the same folder.
+- Put training images and the JSON file into the same folder.
-If you encouter errors, read this page.
-[Empty table from specified data source](https://stackoverflow.com/questions/65314564/empty-table-from-specified-data-source-error-in-create-ml)
+- If you encouter errors, [Empty table from specified data source](https://stackoverflow.com/questions/65314564/empty-table-from-specified-data-source-error-in-create-ml).

 ```
 [{